 Certificates of Deposit

-If you don’t need immediately access your money in the short term, stashing your cash in a high-interest rate CD can earn more money than letting dollars sit in a traditional savings account.
+If you don’t need immediate access to your money in the short term, stashing your cash in a high-interest rate CD can earn more money than letting dollars sit in a traditional savings account.

 Money Market Accounts

 MMAs are accounts with higher yields than traditional savings accounts, but with tighter government regulation.
 Money market accounts give you a bit of the best of both worlds.
 They allow you to earn interest on your savings while allowing you to access them.
 Rates are typically better than regular savings accounts.
 You may also be able to write checks from your account or access funds with an ATM or debit card.

 HSAs, Education (529), and Traditional and Roth IRAs are all considered specialty savings accounts.
 Therefore, as you continue to move forward to more advanced financial strategies, you’ll use these types of accounts to learn how to make your money work for you.

 Dive deeper into specialty savings accounts below:

 Simple interest considers only your initial deposit for determining your rate of return.
 For example, $100 with a 3% interest rate invested over two years in a simple interest account will yield a $6.00 return – or $3.00 per year.

 Compound interest considers your initial deposit plus any interest accumulated at the end of each year to determine your rate of return.
 For example, $100 with a 3% interest rate invested over two years in a compound interest account will yield a $6.09 return – $3.00 the first year, $3.09 the second year.

 Listen to more on compound interest and why it’s often referred to as the “8th wonder of the world” here: